Director, First-Year English

 My current research continues to examine prose style as a medium for performance and resource for negotiating social meaning.
 Drawing from ancient and early modern rhetorics and from more recent developments in sociolinguistic studies of language variation, my research views style as an array of cultural repertoires that speakers draw from (and sometimes re-purpose) not only to perform (or fashion new) identities but also to orchestrate their relationships with their audiences and the immediate and broader contexts they both inhabit.
 In pursuit of these more general aims, I'm currently at work on a book-length study, Motives of Style, that examines the range of meanings ascribed to verbal form and the processes by (and the contexts in) which these acts of ascription occur (an article-length piece by the same title offers a preview of this project and is currently under review).

 • Understand Language Through Humor (co-authored with Stanley Dubinky).
-Cambridge University
+Cambridge University Press, 2011.

 • Performing Prose: The Study and Practice of Style in Composition (co-authored with M. Jimmie Killingsworth).
 Southern University Press, 2010.